kubuntu-team/kubuntu-manual/source/docs/desktop-guide/hidpi.rst

 Panel
 ~~~~~~

-For adjusting the panel to improve your experience we'll refer to the :ref:`panel`.
+For adjusting the panel to improve your experience we'll refer to the :ref:`panel` section from the Advanced page.